Chevin Attractions near Otley

 - Park at the official car park opposite the pub and walk towards the ridge you will get a ‘Surprise View’ of the Wharfe Valley and the north.

-- At Easter there is a large wooden cross errected on the summit after it is hauled up from Otley in the valley below.
+- At Easter there is a large wooden cross erected on the summit after it is hauled up from Otley in the valley below.

 Walking

-- There are Chevin ranger guided walks between April and September and from June 26th 2010 for one week there is Otley Walking Festival
+- There are Chevin ranger guided walks between April and September and there is an Otley Walking Festival of- short town-based walks, themed walks, waterside walks, strenuous moorland hikes

 - The Chevin is used for Orienteering and Geocaching.
 Geocaching started in America and starts with an interesting item hidden in a box that other must find with or without GPS.
 (Sounds like a riot!).